 What’s in the Injection

-All four medications stop blood vessel growth, though they do it in slightly different ways.
+All of these medications stop blood vessel growth, though they do it in slightly different ways.
 They’re similarly effective and come with similar risks.
 Your doctor will help you decide which is best for you.

 The main side effect risks are infection or inflammation in the eye, bleeding into a gel inside your eye called the vitreous gel, and retinal detachment.